himanshugogoi-eng/mysql-k8s-demo/README.md

 ---

-## 🔍 Step 3: Access MySQL from Within the Cluster
+## 🔍 Step 4: Access MySQL from outside the Cluster
 Modify the service in the yaml file:
 ```bash
 type: NodePort